 From May transition is planned carefully throughout the school, particularly in transition phases from EYFS to Year 1, Year 2 to Year 3 and Year 5 to Year 6.
 All teachers and TAs contribute to detailed profiles and IEPs for the pupils on the register.
 Several transition meetings are held for TAs and teachers to liaise re individual pupils and groups of pupils with any necessary training delivered or planned.

 - The embedding of the new 2014 SEN Code of Practice has encouraged a rather more medically diagnostic approach to a fuller understanding of special educational needs.
-There has been an increase in parental assessments for dyslexia, dyscalculia, dsyspraxia.
-Whole school training on dyslexia is planned for January 2018.
-One of our TAs is engaged in her post-graduate literacy difficulties course and is using her knowledge and research to support pupils in the year group.
+There has been an increase in parental assessments for dyslexia, dyscalculia, dyspraxia.
+One of our experienced TAs has completed her post-graduate literacy difficulties course and is using her knowledge and research to support pupils in upper KS2.
 Group IEPs for dyslexia or dyspraxia will aid provision in a more effective way.

 - TAs are working across year groups to provide tighter interventions for either individual or groups of pupils.
 TA Teams are supporting more complex pupil needs.